markaelie/LUNETA/README.md

 [Video](https://www.youtube.com/watch?v=rP_t0bxryYs)

-LUNETA is an arcade game with absorbing gameplay and meditation music created in 2016 with Unity and PlayMaker.
+LUNETA is an arcade game with absorbing gameplay and meditation music created in 2016 with Unity.
 It's now **free** and **open** for educational purposes.
 The Source code is designed for iOS and Android devices.